-Autumn Term 1 2021
+Autumn Term 1 2022

 Year 3 have settled really well and quickly back into their school routine.
 They are so eager to learn and are showing that they are active, resilient and independent earners already!
 What a great start to Key Stage 2!
 Year 3 have been busy establishing their class rules to ensure they keep themselves safe and always try their very best.
 We’ve been working hard on setting our ‘Investors in Pupils’ target for this half term and everyone knows the role they need to play to achieve it.
-This half term the children have decided their target is to keep the class tidy and they’ve chosen as their reward to have a non uniform day and movie day with popcorn!
-Year 3 are certainly working as a team to ensure they meet their target.
+This half term the children have decided their target is to keep the class and cloakroom tidy and they’ve chosen as their reward to have a movie day with popcorn!
+Year 3 a re certainly working as a team to ensure they meet their target.
 Our topic this half term is ‘The Stone Age’.
 Please have a look at Year 3’s half term plan so you can see what we will be getting up to in all our curriculum areas.
 Keep checking out our class page to see our learning journey this year.

-Mrs Hodgson and Mrs Riordan
+Mrs Harrison, Mrs Hodgson and Mrs Riordan